Water SARS-CoV-2 RT-PCR Test

 Fill out the form below, and one of our water testing specialists will contact you to discuss our simple solutions for protecting public health.

 Frequently asked questions

-The Water SARS-CoV-2 RT-PCR Test is a real-time reverse transcription polymerase chain reaction (RT-qPCR) test that detects and quantifies the viral RNA in an appropriately prepared wastewater concentrate sample.
+The Water SARS-CoV-2 RT-PCR Test is a reverse transcription quantitative polymerase chain reaction (RT-qPCR) test that detects and quantifies the viral RNA in an appropriately prepared wastewater sample.

 The IDEXX-validated protocol concentrates the SARS-CoV-2 virus from 105 mL of wastewater.
 Laboratory staff may analyze larger or smaller water volumes by performing the basic procedure scaled for different input volumes with appropriate centrifugation equipment.

 The Water SARS-CoV-2 RT-PCR Test analyzes 5 µL of extracted RNA prepared from a wastewater concentrate sample, although we recommend having additional volume on hand to account for pipetting loss and duplicate samples.

 IDEXX provides an example concentration protocol based on centrifugation and polyethylene glycol (PEG) precipitation that has been validated to provide consistent results.
 This protocol can be modified to meet your specific laboratory needs.
 Other concentration methods may also be used, such as ultrafiltration, manifold filtration, and others, and customers have successfully used these concentration methods with IDEXX reagents.
 These should be validated to verify performance.

 Maintaining a cold sample temperature helps to prevent sample degradation and ensure efficient precipitation of the SARS-CoV-2 virus.